 Big Bad.
 Evil.
 Looks like Darth Vader.
 Gamebreakingly powerful opponent.
-Banned from tournament usage in Black Hole Rising since he improves all in his units movement, power, defense (though not to Kanbei's level), with no draw backs.
+Banned from tournament usage in Black Hole Rising since he improves all of his units' movement, power, and defense (though not to Kanbei's level, whose units are actually stronger in that game than in his other two appearances to prevent Sturm from completely overshadowing him), with no drawbacks.
 His only weakness is that he has no regular CO-power and his Super CO-power has the longest wait in the game before he gets enough charge to use it, but given its damage and that it buffs his units caught in it, that's not an issue.

 Imagine Max without his few restraints or glimpses of intelligence.
 You get Flak, but instead of a permanent power boost, he can hit stronger or weaker than usual, with his powers exacerbating this tendency and its effect.